MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/storage-blob-readme.md

 const blobServiceClient = new BlobServiceClient( `https://${account}.blob.core.windows.net`,
-  defaultAzureCredential
+  defaultAzureCredential,
 );
 ```

-See the [Azure AD Auth sample](https://github.com/Azure/azure-sdk-for-js/blob/@azure/storage-blob_12.26.0/sdk/storage/storage-blob/samples/v12/javascript/azureAdAuth.js) for a complete example using this method.
+See the [Azure AD Auth sample](https://github.com/Azure/azure-sdk-for-js/blob/@azure/storage-blob_12.27.0/sdk/storage/storage-blob/samples/v12/javascript/azureAdAuth.js) for a complete example using this method.

 [Note - Above steps are only for Node.js]